Bang Bang Shrimp is a popular appetizer at both Bonefish Grill and The Cheesecake Factory. It’s surprisingly easy to make and totally delicious.

 - Scallions for garnish

-Mix together mayonnaise, Thai Sweet Chili Sauce and Garlic Chili Sauce and set aside in refrigerator.
+Mix together mayonnaise, Thai Sweet Chili Sauce and Chili Paste and set aside in refrigerator.

 - Clean shrimp by removing shell, tail and intestinal (black line) tract.